 How To Become A Doctor

-Do you want to heal people who are sick?
-Do you want to help them get better so they can enjoy life more fully with their family and friends?
-If the answer to both these questions is a resounding yes then you can consider a career as a doctor.
-As a physician, you will be seeing patients, ordering and interpreting laboratory and diagnostic test results, diagnosing medical conditions and prescribing appropriate medication to alleviate the condition.
+A doctor sees and treats patients, ordering and interpreting laboratory and diagnostic test results, diagnosing medical conditions and prescribing appropriate medication to alleviate the condition.
 Aside from prescribing drugs, you will also be giving advice to patients on how they can also help their bodies recover and stay healthy after getting treatment by eating a well-balanced diet, observing good hygiene and engaging in regular exercise.

 You will be getting the medical history of the patient to gain a better understanding of his condition.
 As soon as test results come in, you will be updating the patient’s records with the most recent findings.
 You also see your patient on a regular basis in order to monitor his condition and redesign the treatment plan in case the patient has not shown any sign of improvement in the previous plan.
 If the patient has any questions about their condition or the medicines they are taking, you will be providing them with the answers.

 As a doctor, the conditions you treat and the kind of patients you see will depend on your specialization.
 Family and general physicians are doctors who can treat a wide range of diseases that people normally encounter.
 General internists are those who provide care for patients, mainly adults, with problems in their stomachs, kidneys, liver and other internal organs.
 Anesthesiologists work to administer anesthetics that would numb a patient’s feeling of pain in surgical procedures and other medical operations.